Find Affordable College Courses

 About 60% of the students majoring in natural resources and conservation at the school are women while 40% are male.

-The in-demand master’s degree programs at University of California - Berkeley helped the school earn the #3 place on this year’s ranking of the most popular natural resources and conservation schools in the Far Western US Region .
-Located in the medium-sized city of Berkeley, UC Berkeley is a public school with a very large student population.
+A rank of #3 on this year’s list means University of California - Berkeley is a great place for natural resources and conservation students working on their master’s degree.
+Located in the midsize city of Berkeley, UC Berkeley is a public college with a very large student population.

 Of the 84 students majoring in natural resources and conservation at UC Berkeley, 30% are male and 70% are female.